RemiGSC/Mgf_FDC/README.md

 	- Protein file /data/mgf_protein_FDCr.fasta was used on AlphaFold 3 webserver for protein folding predictions.
 		- Resulting .cif files are found in output/alphafold/
 	- Each protein was aligned to every other protein using Pymol (v3.1.4) with the command: super p1, p2.
-	- Heatmap of the result matrix was done using the script: script/script_heatmap.txt
+	- Heatmap of the result matrix was done using the script: script/script_heatmap.txt; (software versions can be found in script/session_info_heatmap.txt).
 	- Figure was done using Inkscape.